VHS Revival explores the anomalous qualities of a series firmly in transition

 It is no secret that the original Friday the 13th was designed to cash-in on John Carpenter’s seminal slasher Halloween.
 According to writer Victor Miller, director/producer Sean S. Cunningham called him up and said, “Halloween is making incredible money at the box office.
 Let’s rip it off,” unwittingly giving birth to the slasher sub-genre.
 This makes the series derivative by nature, and Friday the 13th Part 2 apes the Halloween formula even more stringently.
 It also introduced us to a character who would transform Friday the 13th from a hugely successful standalone movie into a franchise colossus, but there was still much work to be done.

 Friday the 13th Part 2 is a slasher in the more conventional sense.
-Although the original killer had been replaced by a more marketable figure, Jason was still a POV stalker in the Halloween vein — no different from a dozen slasher imitators to emerge from the slasher’s golden age.
+Although Betsey Palmer’s wonderfully psychotic and decapitated Pamela Voorhees had been replaced by a more marketable figure, Jason was still a POV stalker in the Halloween vein — no different from a dozen imitators to emerge from the slasher’s golden age.
 The movie also borrows rather liberally from Hitchcock’s Psycho.
 In Friday the 13th, the relationship between Jason and his mother was Norman and Norma Bates in reverse, but in Part 2 the dynamic is flipped to resemble Psycho directly.
 The film even has the gall to imitate Bay of Blood‘s infamous spear death, which sees two lovers skewered crudely together while in the throes of crowd-pleasing passion.
-This has since been refuted but barring some absurdly detailed coincidence, I’m just not buying it.
+This has since been refuted, but barring some absurdly detailed coincidence, I’m just not buying it.
 We also see the return of Walter Gorney’s borderline-parodic, Hitchcockian harbinger of death Crazy Ralph, whose wild-eyed ravings are mercifully disposed of forever.
 This is all a very familiar patchwork, but if you’re going to steal, then steal from the innovators.
 Part 2 does just that, and it does a mighty fine job of it.

-Still, with the original stalk-and-slash formula becoming somewhat tiresome, the series would have to evolve in order to stay afloat in an oversaturated market, and after a decade of Jason-led sequels the franchise would become unrecognisable from those earlier instalments.
+But with the original stalk-and-slash formula becoming somewhat tiresome, even receiving the spoof treatment by 1981 in the form of Mickey Rose’s Student Bodies, the series would have to evolve in order to stay afloat in an oversaturated market, and after a decade of Jason-led sequels the franchise would become unrecognisable from those earlier instalments.
 Gone were the slow, patient builds of yore, replaced instead by the kind of throwaway mayhem and campy in-jokes that Jason has become synonymous with.
 The Friday the 13th series will always have its detractors, and rightly so.
 Beyond Part 2, the franchise is little more than gimmicky trash, but it knows it is.
 It is compulsive, almost brainless viewing, but that’s what makes it so special.
 Part 2 is a film that is very much at an embryonic stage, a sequel lacking identity which lurks lost and lonely in the forests of Camp Crystal Lake like an abandoned son learning the basics of overblown retribution.
-Until we get a proper look at him, Jason may just as well be his dear deceased mother stalking the victims of the first movie, especially since the unidentified Pamela had hairy, thick hands and was quite obviously played by a man.
+Until we get a proper look at him, Jason may just as well be his dear, deceased mother stalking the victims of the first movie, especially since the unidentified Pamela had hairy, thick hands and was quite obviously played by a man.

 Crazy Ralph – [to Jeff and Sandra] I told the others, they didn’t believe me.
 You’re all doomed.
 You’re all doomed.